a3r0id/headlines-api/README.md

 # headlines-api [**Not Updating, For Now**]
 ### The engine is not updating at the moment, I will get this working asap!
 (12/05/2021)

-JSON file of curated top headlines that is consistently updated (programatically) every 20 minutes.
+JSON file of aggregated top headlines that is consistently updated (programatically) every 20 minutes.